ibm-cloud-docs/Registry/registry_quota.md

         ```
         {: pre}

         Where multiple tags exist for the same image digest within a repository, the [`ibmcloud cr image-rm`](/docs/Registry?topic=Registry-containerregcli#bx_cr_image_rm) command removes the underlying image and all its tags.
-If the same image exists in a different repository or namespace, that copy of the image is not removed.
-If you want to remove a tag from an image and leave the underlying image and any other tags in place, see [Removing tags from images in your private repository](/docs/Registry?topic=Registry-registry_images_#registry_images_untag) command.
+If the same image exists in a different repository or namespace that copy of the image is not removed.
+If you want to remove a tag from an image and make sure the underlying image and any other tags remain in place, see [Removing tags from images in your private repository](/docs/Registry?topic=Registry-registry_images_#registry_images_untag) command.
         {: tip}

    - To remove untagged images collectively from your namespace, use the [`ibmcloud cr image-prune-untagged`](/docs/Registry?topic=Registry-containerregcli#ic_cr_image_prune_untagged) command, see [Clean up your namespaces by deleting untagged images](/docs/Registry?topic=Registry-registry_retention#retention_images_untagged).